Cerealkillerway/materialNote/README.md

 If you wish to change any of the editor color, you can quickly achieve the desired result by editing file **src/less/variables.scss**, which defines all colours used by the editor as sass variables.

 After making desired changes, just run `grunt build` to create a new dist in the **dist** folder.

+## Contribute

+Some lang strings have been added in materialNote other than the ones supplied with summernote.js; by default only english and italian lang files are kept up to date in this repo; if you can help by adding missing strings for your language, please submit a pull request (thank you);

+Pull requests are welcome anyway...